unicode-org/icu/docs/userguide/format_parse/datetime/index.md

 Two single quotes represents a literal single quote, either inside or outside single quotes.
 Text within single quotes is not interpreted in any way (except for two adjacent single quotes).
-Otherwise all ASCII letter from a to z and A to Z are reserved as syntax characters, and require quoting if they are to represent literal characters.
+Otherwise all ASCII letter from **a** to **z** and **A** to **Z** are reserved as syntax characters, and require quoting if they are to represent literal characters.
 In addition, certain ASCII punctuation characters may become variable in the future (eg `":"` being interpreted as the time separator and `'/'` as a date separator, and replaced by respective locale-sensitive characters in display).

-"Stand Alone" values refer to those designed to stand on their own, as opposed to being with other formatted values.
-"2nd quarter" would use the standalone format `(QQQQ)`, whereas "2nd quarter 2007" would use the regular format `(qqqq yyyy)`.
+"Stand-alone" values refer to those designed to stand on their own independently, as opposed to being with other formatted values.
+"2nd quarter" would use the wide stand-alone format `(qqqq)`, whereas "2nd quarter 2007" would use the regular format `(QQQQ yyyy)`.
+For more information about format and stand-alone forms, see [CLDR Calendar Elements](https://www.unicode.org/reports/tr35/tr35-dates.html#months_days_quarters_eras).

-The pattern characters used in the Date Field Symbol Table are defined by CLDR;
-for more information see [CLDR Date Field Symbol Table](https://www.unicode.org/reports/tr35/tr35-dates.html#Date_Field_Symbol_Table).
+The pattern characters used in the Date Field Symbol Table are defined by CLDR; for more information see [CLDR Date Field Symbol Table](https://www.unicode.org/reports/tr35/tr35-dates.html#Date_Field_Symbol_Table).

 Note that the examples may not reflect current CLDR data.

 #### Date Field Symbol Table